 Did you know . . . ?

 It was not until 1250 that the Bible was divided into chapters by Cardinal Hugo.
-Although the Cardinal separated chapters for the sake of convienence his divisions, though many times not accurate, persisted and are generally the same in most modern versions of Scripture.
+His divisions, though not always accurate, persists to this day and are in most modern translations.

 Here is a good Bible study question.
 How many promises are found in God's word?
 There are 7,487 of them made from God to humans, two made by the God the Father to Jesus Christ and 991 between humans.
 There are also 290 promises made by humans to God, 21 given by angels and one by a man to an angel.
-Amazingly, there are also in the Bible two promises made by demonic spirits to God and nine given by Satan himself (such as when he promised Jesus all the kingdoms of the world if He bowed down and worshipped him - see Matthew 4:9)!
-All together, Scripture contains at least 8,803 promises!
+Amazingly, there are also in the Bible two promises made by demonic spirits to God and nine given by Satan himself.

 We offer beginner, basic and in depth studies.
 Our growing bible library of reference books, maps, timelines, charts, pictures, guides and other tools will help you deepen your understanding of Scripture.

-Since 2002, we have offered the UNIQUE service of personalized answers to Bible study questions.
+Since 2002, we have offered the UNIQUE service of personalized answers to Bible study inquires.
 Handling these inquiries is our team of experienced Christians known as the Email Evangelists.
-Averaging more than twenty-five years in the faith, they have tackled close to 15,000 Bible questions in the thirteen years the service has operated!
+Averaging more than thirty years in the faith, they have tackled more than 17,000 Bible questions in the fifteen years the service has operated!